More

 In simple terms, VPN Split Tunneling is a feature that enables organizations to manage their internet traffic in two ways: routing some through the secure VPN tunnel, while letting the rest bypass it.
 This can significantly boost performance for non-sensitive activities while ensuring security for high-priority business applications.

-Why does this matter for your business?
+Why does it matter for your business?

-VPN encryption often leads to noticeable performance lags—particularly with high-bandwidth applications like video conferencing, media streaming, or cloud file transfers.
-A 2024 new report[4] found that VPN usage can result in a 50% reduction in internet speed.
+VPN encryption often leads to noticeable performance lags, particularly with high-bandwidth applications like video conferencing, media streaming, or cloud file transfers.
+A 2024 new report[3] found that VPN usage can result in a 50% reduction in internet speed.

 By using VPN Split Tunneling, businesses can minimize these performance issues by ensuring only sensitive traffic (such as work emails or internal file servers) goes through the encrypted VPN, while leaving non-sensitive traffic (like streaming services) unaffected.